beginning of content

 Is homebirth safe for me?

-If there are risks or complications during your pregnancy, homebirth will not be a safe option for you and your baby.
+If there are risks or complications during your pregnancy, homebirth will not be able to provide all the support you might need to keep you and your baby healthy.

 Who will provide care for me if I have a homebirth?

-If you plan to give birth at home, you should be supported by an endorsed midwife, a specialist or GP obstetrician.
+If you plan to give birth at home, you should be supported by a registered midwife with homebirth credentials, a specialist obstetrician or GP obstetrician.
+Obstetricians do not attend the birth but are involved in planning with the midwife.

-To help keep you safe, 2 health professionals who are registered with the Australian Health Practitioner Regulation Agency (AHPRA) and have appropriate skills and training must be present to care for you during labour and birth.
-Standard care in Australia is for 2 midwives to be present for your homebirth.
+Two health professionals who are registered with the Australian Health Practitioner Regulation Agency (AHPRA) and have appropriate skills and training must be present to care for you during labour and birth.
+In Australia this generally means two midwives are there on the day.
 Alternatively, you could have a midwife and a doctor caring for you.

 Midwives caring for a homebirth must follow all the guidelines of the Australian College of Midwives and the Nursing and Midwifery Board of Australia.
 Doctors must have registration and insurance to provide homebirth care.